 With September around the corner, Nepal is almost done with the monsoon and the weather seems to tone down a bit.
 The days are still hotter than the mornings and nights.

-But, if you are here for a hike, you might experience a much cooler weather.
-The weather is a lot better in the higher altitudes.
+But, if you are here for a hike, you might experience much cooler weather.
+The weather is a lot better at the higher altitudes.

-You can enjoy the popular treks like Annapurna Circuit trek, Annapurna Base Camp Trek, Everest Base Camp Trek, Langtang Valley Trek, Poonhill Trek, and Upper Mustang Trek.
+You can enjoy popular treks like Annapurna Circuit Trek, Annapurna Base Camp Trek, Everest Base Camp Trek, Langtang Valley Trek, Poonhill Trek, and Upper Mustang Trek.
 There is no risk in all these popular trails after mid- September.

-Trekking in Nepal in September welcomes you with pleasant weather, Socio-Cultural activities, clear sky and an insight into the Nepalese Lifestyle.
+Trekking in Nepal in September welcomes you with pleasant weather, Socio-Cultural activities, a clear sky, and an insight into the Nepalese Lifestyle.

 Summer gradually prepares to wrap up in September and monsoon rain decreases.
 The temperature starts to fall.